MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-overview.md

  An availability replica that maintains a secondary copy of each availability database, and serves as a potential failover targets for the availability group.
 Optionally, a secondary replica can support read-only access to secondary databases can support creating backups on secondary databases.

  availability group listener
- A server name to which clients can connect in order to access a database in a primary or secondary replica of an Always On availability group.
+ A server name to which clients can connect in order to access a database in a primary or secondary replica of an availability group.
 Availability group listeners direct incoming connections to the primary replica or to a read-only secondary replica.

-## Overview of Steps to Configure SQL Server Availability Group on Linux
+## Overview of steps to configure SQL Server availability group on Linux

-To configure a SQL Server Availability Group on Linux, first configure the availability group and then add it as a resource to a Linux cluster.
+To configure a SQL Server availability group on Linux, first configure the availability group and then add it as a resource to a Linux cluster.
 The steps to configure the availability group are the same across Linux distributions.
 The tools to manage the cluster resources may be different, depending on the distribution.
 For specific steps, see [Next steps](#next-steps).

-## New in SQL Server vNext for Availability Groups
+## New in SQL Server vNext for availability groups

 SQL Server vNext introduces two new features for availability groups.